cloudfoundry/bosh-windows-stemcell-builder/bosh-windows-acceptance-tests/README.md

   "vm_extensions": "<comma separated string of options, e.g. 50GB_ephemeral_disk>",
-  "network": "<network from bosh cloud config>", "skip_cleanup": "<skip cleanup - if this is false all unused stemcells are deleted>" }
+  "network": "<network from bosh cloud config>", "skip_cleanup": "<skip cleanup - if this is false all unused stemcells are deleted>" "skip_ms_update_test": "<skip check-updates errand - if true, it will not test that all Windows updates are installed>" }
 ```